foxyproxy/browser-extension/README.md

 #### Optional Permissions

 - **browsingData**: Used for "Delete Browsing Data" button to delete cookies, indexedDB, and localStorage, only if requested by the user
 - **privacy**: Used for "Limit WebRTC" button to toggle `browser.privacy.network.webRTCIPHandlingPolicy`, only if requested by the user

 ## Mini FAQ

-- **Why is there a [CryptoJS](https://code.google.com/archive/p/crypto-js/) library in [lib](https://github.com/foxyproxy/browser-extension/tree/main/src/lib)?**
+- **Why is there a [CryptoJS](https://code.google.com/archive/p/crypto-js/) library in [lib](https://github.com/foxyproxy/browser-extension/tree/main/src/lib)?**<br>
 The CryptoJS library was already included in [FoxyProxy 3.x](https://github.com/foxyproxy/Foxyproxy_Chrome/blob/f1bca1c50dfa30908c79a9ea477f31eda2abacf4/app/scripts/stored-credentials.js#L4) to encrypt user credentials.
 It is needed to migrate encrypted settings from the old version (which had no updates for many years, as you mentioned).
-It is not used to encrypt anything; only to decrypt old data when upgrading from version 3.x -> 8.x.
+It is not used to encrypt anything; only to decrypt old data when upgrading from version 3.x to 8.x.<br>
-The library is not used in Firefox and will be removed once users migrate to v8+.
+The library is not used in Firefox, and will be removed once users migrate to v8+.

-- **Remote Code**
+- **Remote Code**<br>
 No remote code is used in this extension.

 ## Screenshots